johnhayesio/ama/README.md

 Have a question about anything?
 Ask away...
 This way anyone can read the answer!

 Anything means *anything*.
 Personal.
 Health.
 Wealth.
 Life.
-Code. :wink:
+Code.
+ANYTHING! :wink:

 ### Guidelines